 The Committee recommends that the Implementation Review for the North Atlantic fin whales be brought forward to 2013.
-The Review should start during a pre-meeting immediately before the 2013 Annual Meeting to ensure that it is completed in one year.
-An intersessional email Steering Group (Annex Q3) was established to coordinate the work prior to the 2013 meeting.
+The Review should start during a premeeting immediately before the 2013 Annual Meeting to ensure that it is completed in one year.
+An intersessional email Steering Group (Víkingsson, Gunnlaugsson, Donovan (chair), Butterworth, Allison) was established to coordinate the work prior to the 2013 meeting.